A stratified homotopy hypothesis: Constructible bundles

 for which an object is a diagram in $\strat$

-in which $\pi$ is proper and constructible, $\gamma$ is open, and the maps to $Z$ are constructible.
-A morphism is a natural transformation of such diagrams that restricts as the identity map on $Z$; composition is given by composing natural transformations.
-Supposing $Z$ is compact, Observation~\ref{building-cbl} offers the functor
+in which $\pi$ is a proper constructible bundle, $\gamma$ is an open map, and the downward maps are constructible.
+A morphism is a natural transformation of such diagrams that restricts as the identity natural transformation on the bottom span; composition is given by composing natural transformations.
+Consider likewise the category over ${\sf Burn}'_1(K,Z)$,